 What are my career options?
 How will I make a living with this credential?

 This is actually much easier than you may be thinking right now.
 Here are some examples: Facebook is an excellent resource.
 An account is free and building a fan page takes less than 5 minutes.
-You can advertising to very specific groups of people who want and need your services.
+You can advertise to very specific groups of people who want and need your services.
 Of course, you can also use Twitter, LinkedIn, Instagram, Pinterest and your other favorite social media platforms.
 It’s 100% FREE.
 Create and post a press release about your business launch.
 It’s simple and free to syndicate your press releases across the web.
-Creating a blog for your business is very fast and essential free.
+Creating a blog for your business is very fast and essentially free.
 We have resources for your online marketing needs here.
 You can make training/coaching videos and post them to Youtube.
 When you offer this valuable free help, people get to know you and learn to like you.
 In return, they want to know more and they are directed back to your Facebook fan page or blog for details.
-Of course, you can post your videos to all video sites for an even great reach.
+Of course, you can post your videos to all video sites for an even greater reach.
 Adding your business to Yelp is also a great idea.
 It gets ranked high on Google which makes your job even easier.
 Make sure you also add your business profile to Google Local.
 That’s another free and easy way to get clients.
 As for off-line client-getting strategies, you can do any of the following: attend local charity events, speak at community events, do a lunch-and-learn at a local business, volunteer for a local charity, distribute door hangers, post flyers, add a graphic/banner to your car, and the list goes on and on.
 Once you get started, you’ll see how easy it is to do.
 Now that you know what you need to do, you just need to implement and the clients will come in on a regular basis.
-To help you get started FAST and 100% ON TRACK, sign up for the JSE Inner Circle Coaching Program offered by the Spencer Institute founder, Dr. John Spencer Ellis.
-Try it for 30 days for just $1.

 What is the difference between a personal trainer, life coach and a lifestyle fitness coach?